 The Language of Wonders

-Classical Arabic was originally the dialect of Mecca in what is now Saudi Arabia.
-Modern Standard Arabic is used in books, newspapers, on television and radio, in mosques and in conversation between educated Arabs.
+Arabic Language History or Classical Arabic was originally the dialect of Mecca in what is now Saudi Arabia.
+Modern Standard Arabic is used in books, newspapers, on television and radio, in mosques, and in conversations between educated Arabs.
 It has 28 consonants and three vowels which can be short or long.

-Arabic has four different colloquial dialects, including Levantine Arabic, Egyptian Arabic, Maghrebi Arabic and Gulf Arabic.
-Levantine Arabic is spoken in Lebanon, Syria, Jordan and Palestine.
-The Egyptian dialect is spoken in Egypt and is the most widely understood as Egypt is the major producer of movies and TV programmes in the Arab World.
-Gulf Arabic is spoken in the region of the Arab Gulf, namely Saudi Arabia, United Arab Emirates, Kuwait, Qatar, Oman, Bahrain, Yemen, Iran and Iraq.
-Maghrebi Arabic is spoken in Morocco, Algeria, Tunisia and Libya.
+Arabic Language History extends Now from four different colloquial dialects, including Levantine Arabic, Egyptian Arabic, Maghrebi Arabic, and Gulf Arabic.
+Levantine Arabic is spoken in Lebanon, Syria, Jordan, and Palestine.
+The Egyptian dialect is spoken in Egypt and is the most widely understood as Egypt is the major producer of movies and TV programs in the Arab World.
+Gulf Arabic is spoken in the region of the Arab Gulf, namely Saudi Arabia, United Arab Emirates, Kuwait, Qatar, Oman, Bahrain, Yemen, Iran, and Iraq.
+Maghrebi Arabic is spoken in Morocco, Algeria, Tunisia, and Libya.
 Unlike other languages, Arabic is written from right to left.
-In addition, Arabic has lent many words to many languages; for instance, Arabic has lent some words to English such as ‘algebra’, ‘banana’, ‘coffee’, ‘magazine’, ‘sugar’ and more.
-Arabic is spoken as Modern Standard Arabic, Classical Arabic and Colloquial Arabic.
+In addition, Arabic has lent many words to many languages; for instance, Arabic has lent some words to English such as ‘algebra’, ‘banana’, ‘coffee’, ‘magazine’, ‘sugar’, and more.
+Arabic is spoken as Modern Standard Arabic, Classical Arabic, and Colloquial Arabic.

-Arabic is a modern language, with very strong historical roots.
-Because it is the recognised spoken and written holy language of Muslims globally, Arabic is popular and interests many different types of people.
+Arabic Language History has very strong historical roots.
+Because it is the recognized spoken and written holy language of Muslims globally, The Arabic Language is popular and interests many different types of people.
 While there are several different dialects and styles in which Arabic is written and spoken, it is often referred to as a single language with a lexicon and grammatical rules of its own.
 Today, Arabic enjoys the status of a macrolanguage with 30 varieties, including modern standard Arabic.

 Arabic is believed to have originated in the Arabian Peninsula.
 It is also classified as a Semitic language, and it is often associated with the Hejaz and Nejd regions.
 In fact, Arabic and Hebrew are known to be the only two Semitic languages that are still widely used, which is another reason why the language is given so much importance.

-The Arabic language managed to spread very easily across the globe due to the nomadic tendencies of the people who used to live in the region.
+Arabic Language History spread very easily across the globe due to the nomadic tendencies of the people who used to live in the region.
 While the language was already spreading relatively easily, interracial marriages between people of the Arabian Peninsula and the surrounding regions expedited the process considerably.

-The Arab conquests of the 7th century C.E. contributed to the infiltration of the language in the Iberian, Chinese and North African regions.
-This unconventional method of proliferation of the language also gave birth to a number of dialects and styles of the Arabic language.
-In fact, the Arabic language has made its way into a number of other languages, including Urdu and Sicilian, which has around 500 Arabic words.
+The Arab conquests of the 7th century C.E. contributed to the infiltration of the Arabic Language in the Iberian, Chinese, and North African regions.
+This unconventional method of the proliferation of the language also gave birth to a number of dialects and styles of the Arabic language.
+In fact, the Arabic language has made its way into a number of other languages, including Urdu and Sicilian, which have around 500 Arabic words.
 Similarly, Arabic continues to grow and expand endlessly by borrowing words from other languages.

 Arabic Translation Services

-Interested in getting your texts and content translated to Arabic?
-Or are you an Arabic-speaking organisation that would like to appeal to a more diverse global audience by translating your materials to a foreign language?
+Interested in getting Arabic Translation Services?
+Or are you an Arabic-speaking organization that would like to appeal to a more diverse global audience by translating your materials to a foreign language?